pablo-meier/Pablog/posts/2013-12-04-joss-whedon-the-word-feminist.md

 So don't worry Whedonites -- nobody's calling him the bogeyman, or you a terrible person for loving _The Avengers._ Put down them pitchforks.

-### Lightening Rod: Joss Whedon is a white dude who hates the word "feminist"
+<h3 id="lightening-rod-joss-whedon-is-a-white-dude-who-hates-the-word-feminist">Lightening Rod: Joss Whedon is a white dude who hates the word "feminist"</h3>

 Despite the incorrectness of his claims or rationale (see the responses I linked above), a sticking point, for me, is his issues with the word "feminist."
 At some